Code-Institute-Submissions/thecoffeepalate/README.md

 * Updates Terms&Conditions under the [GDPR](https://gdpr-info.eu/ "GDPR") on how user data is used
 * Implement an interactive shopping cart so the user can visualize in real-time his/her order and correspondant pricing
 * User receive confirmation email after placing the order
-* Tooltips on parts of
+* Tooltips on parts of the page where additional information might be required (i.e the type of grinding that is not covered on The Lab)

 ---